sjsu-library/unionist/_items/unionist--image-0336.md

 caption: Frederick Douglass's "What to the Slave is the Fourth of July" (1852) is justly his most famous speech.
-It was, though, not an isolated instance, but the pinnacle of a long Abolitionist tradition, in both Black and white communities, of pointing out the gap between celebrating American freedom while slavery still existed.
+It was, though, not an isolated instance, but the pinnacle of a long Abolitionist tradition, in both Black and white communities, of pointing out the gap between the horros of slavery and the celebration of American freedom.
 order: '747'
 layout: items_item
 collection: items